advancedAgritek-BB/coinTrader2.0/README.md

   participate in ensemble evaluation.
 * **voting_strategies**/**min_agreeing_votes** – strategies used for the voting router.
 * **exit_strategy** – partial profit taking and trailing stop logic.
+* **grid_bot.leverage** – leverage level used when creating grid orders on margin or futures markets.
 * **micro_scalp** – EMA settings plus volume z-score, order book imbalance and ATR filters for the scalp bot.
 Tick data can be streamed via WebSockets for higher frequency entries.
 * **order_book**/**imbalance_ratio** – provide a book snapshot when calling a strategy or via config.
 Bid and ask totals are compared and if the ratio favors the opposite side below `imbalance_ratio` the score is scaled by `imbalance_penalty` or the signal is skipped.
 * **breakout** – Bollinger/Keltner squeeze, volume multiplier, ATR buffer and